 A crucial part of employee mustering is creating an evacuation point/safe meet-up space, aka a muster station.
 Ideally, this is where employees will head as soon as they're alerted to an emergency.
 These stations may be permanent installations, or they may be mobile and change depending on the emergency.
 Potential mustering points are typically identified during risk assessments and forming emergency response plans, and they need to be easily identifiable to workers and visitors either through signage or wayfinding technology.

 Performing safety drills is a crucial part of your emergency planning.
 But in a true emergency, people may not always remember their training, or some mustering stations may be compromised.
-The benefit of having a portable electronic mustering solution is that it can be set up immediately in the aftermath of a crisis, and tools from your visitor management system (such as wayfinding apps and automatic alerts via SMS) can guide employees, customers, visitors, contractors, and others to the safest possible place in that moment.
+The benefit of having a portable electronic mustering solution is that it can be set up immediately in the aftermath of a crisis, and tools from your visitor management system (such as automatic alerts via SMS) can guide employees, customers, visitors, contractors, and others to the safest possible place in that moment.

 There are emergencies we may be able to foresee and prepare for (such as the approach of a wildfire or an earthquake in an area prone to them).
 Businesses that deal with hazardous materials will typically have emergency plans in case of leaks or blasts.
 In these cases, mustering systems help facilitate an emergency response plan and provide occupants with the tools to locate a safe space.